 When you come home and walk into a calm, clutter-free space, you can easily leave any rush or craziness from the day behind, but when you walk into a cluttered, chaotic space, the mess magnifies the crazy.
 The same idea holds true in other spaces too.
 We need to make space for our lives to unfold with ease and clarity.

 7 Places to Create Space for Ease and Clarity

 Even though your clutter is hidden behind closed doors, you know it’s there.
 If you have trouble finding things you use everyday, or use your cabinets as blinders to the mess that’s built up over time, make space.
 Move through one cabinet at a time, emptying it completely.
 Wash the shelves and put items back where they belong, and only keep them if they are useful in your life.
 Cabinet space will create ease for making meals, finding your keys, and other things you do on a regular basis.

 Dressing with 33 items or less every 3 months redefined my relationship with stuff, and my shopping habits.
 Start your day with peace from a quiet closet.
 Wear your favorite things everyday, and enjoy the space in between and around the hangers.
 By limiting your clothing choices, you create space in your closet, and the clarity you need to make better decisions throughout the day.

 3. Financial Space

 If there is more month at the end of the money, instead of working so hard to make ends meet, work on having fewer ends.
-If you need help, try working through Dave Ramsey’s The The Total Money Makeover.
+Be gentle as we can tend to get judgy with ourselves about our money management.
+Focus on one small area at a time and take your time.
 When you begin to make decisions based on something besides money, you create clarity about how you really want to work and live.

 4. Mind space